Last Updated 15/10/2017

 The TM5 Thermomix is a quality unit.
 It’s heavy and feels solid.
 It should last a while.
 It’s a premium appliance, as reflected by the astronomical price.

 She’s a big girl though, the new Thermomix.
 Much bigger than the old one.
 The new one is 3.3cm taller, 4.8cm wider, 4.1cm deeper and 1.4kg heavier than the old one.
 That’s pretty significant relative to the overall dimensions and weight.
 That’s 22% heavier and nearly 50% greater volume!
 Whoa there Thermomix, you gotta trim up a bit.
-I don’t think the new one will fit in my drawers in the back of my hilux like the old one does.
+I don’t think the new one will fit in the drawers in the back of my hilux like the old one does.

 The bigger mixing bowl and accommodating for the bigger steaming accessories are partly responsible for the bulk of the new model.
 This is good because it allows you to do slightly bigger cookups.
 But most of the extra weight and size I’m guessing is due to the fancy actuated lid locking mechanism.
 This could pose a problem for long term reliability, since there are extra actuators that the old thermomix did not have.
 However the old Thermomix is open to abuse of the manual lid locking system which can also cause reliability problems.